Home Page of Slavek Rucinski

 Research activities

 A successful proposal to the Canadian Space Agency in 1997 (with Dr. Kieran Carroll of Dynacon, Toronto and University of Toronto Institute for Aerospace Studies (UTIAS)) initiated the MOST micro-satellite project.
-The MOST project is led by Prof.J.Matthews at the University of British Columbia MOST operations centre, UTIAS Space Flight Lab and Dynacon in Toronto.
-The satellite is 6.5 years old (end of 2009) and still performs very well.
-In addition to ~130 primary-target pointings lasting typically a few weeks, the satellite has observed almost two thousand secondary targets.
+The MOST project has been led by Prof.J.Matthews at the University of British Columbia (see: UTIAS Space Flight Lab, Dynacon in Toronto).
+The satellite was launched in 2003 and was funded through 2014.
+It may still work, although the progressively diminishing solar-panel efficiency has by now crossed the minimum output threshold.
+In addition to about 200 individually targeted observations lasting typically a few weeks, the satellite observed over 2000 secondary targets which remain to be analyzed.

 The postal address is: